-- (5) Registered entities that have direct corporate associations with other parties outside the United States and Canada that participate in a market related to the cap and invest program that are not otherwise required to be disclosed must disclose those associations within 30 calendar days of a request for disclosure by ecology. - (a) Parties participating in a market related to the cap and invest program include only those parties that purchase or sell GHG compliance instruments, natural gas, electricity, or oil; or parties that conduct exchange trades involving derivatives or swaps based on GHG compliance instruments, natural gas, oil, or electricity. - (b) Registered entities may disclose these associations using the documentation options listed in subsection (4)(b) of this section. - (6) The following registered entities are exempt from the disclosure requirements of this chapter: - (a) If a registered entity can demonstrate to ecology's satisfaction that the registered entity is subject to affiliate compliance rules promulgated by state or federal agencies, the registered entity shall not be required to take any action or make any disclosures that would violate those rules. - (b) A party registering as a general market participant solely to hold offset credits is not required to disclose any direct or indirect corporate associations.
+(5) Registered entities and registration applicants that have direct corporate associations with other parties outside the United States and Canada that participate in a market related to the cap and invest program that are not otherwise required to be disclosed must disclose those associations within 30 calendar days of a request for disclosure by ecology.

+(a) Parties participating in a market related to the cap and invest program include only those parties that purchase or sell GHG compliance instruments, natural gas, electricity, or oil; or parties that conduct exchange trades involving derivatives or swaps based on GHG compliance instruments, natural gas, oil, or electricity.

+(b) Registered entities and registration applicants may disclose these associations using the documentation options listed in subsection (4)(b) of this section.

+(6) The following registered entities or registration applicants are exempt from the disclosure requirements of this chapter:

+(a) If a registered entity or registration applicant can demonstrate to ecology's satisfaction that the registered entity or registration applicant is subject to affiliate compliance rules promulgated by state or federal agencies, the registered entity or registration applicant shall not be required to take any action or make any disclosures that would violate those rules.

+(b) An offset project operator registering as a general market participant solely to hold offset credits is not required to disclose any direct or indirect corporate associations.

 WAC 173-446-120 Disclosure of corporate association-Information to be submitted.
-(1) All registered entities must provide the following information about themselves regardless of whether they are part of a corporate association, as well as for each disclosable corporate association:
+(1) All registered entities and registration applicants must provide the following information for each disclosable corporate association: